frealmyr/BrewPi/README.md

 # BrewPi
-Project written in PyQt5 for logging/automation for a home brewing station.
+Project written in PyQt5 for logging/automation on a RaspberryPi for home brewing purposes.